jgh9094/GECCO-2024-LEXIDATE-EVALUATION/README.md

 ## Repository guide

+Datasets used in the experiments.
+The `Task ID' refers to the identifier used to extract the dataset from OpenML.
+The other columns denote the number of rows, columns, and classes for each dataset.

 - `Data-Tools/`: all scripts related to data checking, collecting, and visualizing
   - `Check/`: scripts for checking data
   - `Collect/`: scripts for collecting data